jeremywood/nfc-tag-test/README.md

 Basic project to get NFC Tag Emulation working for the nRF52832 running the Apache MyNewt RTOS.
 It targets the nRF52 DK (Nordic PCA10040) BSP.

+## Issues

+This does not currently work, `nfc_t4t_lib` does not seem to start NFC functionality as expected.
+Not sure whether the issue is in supporting functions `nfc_platform_setup`, etc, or the overall configuration.

 ## Building

 1. Download and install Apache Newt.